fastapi/fastapi/docs/en/docs/virtual-environments.md

 ////

+An important detail is that it will put the virtual environment path at the **beginning** of the `PATH` variable.
+The system will find it **before** finding any other Python available.
+This way, when you run `python`, it will use the Python **from the virtual environment** instead of any other `python` (for example, a `python` from a global environment).

-Activating a virtual environment also changes a couple of other things, but this is one of the most important details.
+Activating a virtual environment also changes a couple of other things, but this is one of the most important things it does.

 ## Checking a Virtual Environment